Chief Financial Officer

 Ms. Snow holds a Bachelors of Arts from American University, a Masters of Science in Real Estate from Johns Hopkins University and is a certified Housing Development Finance Professional through the National Development Council.

 Robert Ashford has been with Episcopal Housing Corporation since March 2015.
-He fills several niches within the organization including property management, website maintenance, social media management, tech support and facility maintenance.
+He fills several roles within the organization including property management, website maintenance, social media management, tech support and facility maintenance.